-Dynamic weather and laws of physics like gravity, recoil are a treat for game lovers.
+Dynamic weather and laws of physics like gravity, and recoil are a treat for game lovers.

 3. Engaging Elements

-PUBG is a perfect example of how to create a product that drives engagement and leads on demand.
+PUBG is a perfect example of how to create a product that drives engagement on demand.

-Since an engagement plays a vital role in the success of any product, PUBG developers have added various engaging elements in the game.
+Since engagement plays a vital role in the success of any product, PUBG developers have added various engaging elements to the game.

 “Winner Winner Chicken Dinner” is not just a tagline for PUBG players, but the goal of the hour.

-Character customization and cosmetic upgrades are a couple of more things where gamers spend most of the time apart from the gameplay.
+Character customization and cosmetic upgrades are a couple of more things where gamers spend most of their time apart from the gameplay.

 I have played hundreds of shooter games, but PUBG is different from its counterparts.
-Even after playing for about a year, I don’t get bored playing the same Erangle map.
+Even after playing for about a year, I don’t get bored playing the same Orange map.